te-online/wordpress-plugin--themeable-calendar/README.md

 ## 💇 Changelog

+### 0.4.2 Beta (29 Jan 2019)
+- Add option to ignore `modified-date` field in iCal feed, to be compatible with Nextcloud.

 ### 0.4.1 Beta (20 Jan 2019)
 - Add `filter` property to Shortcode.
 Enables you to only show events that contain a specific search string.